 The Fibonacci Retracement tool is based on the Fibonacci sequence and tries to predict a possible level of support and resistance during a trend.
 The idea is to assist traders with guessing at which level prices might reverse in a correction.

-How to use: Traders use Fibonacci retracement levels in order to establish the key points at which the price might reverse or continue a certain trend.
-This means that in any correction, for example, the price may find support at the 61.8% retracement level and go upwards in its trend.
+How to use: Traders use Fibonacci retracement levels to establish the key points at which the price might reverse or continue a particular trend.
+In any correction, for example, the price may find support at the 61.8% retracement level and continue upward in its trend.

 Volume Indicators

-- OBV: It is a volume flow indicator that predicts changes in price.
-When a cryptocurrency trend goes up with the rise in OBV, then it confirms a strong trend.
+- OBV: It is a volume flow indicator that predicts price changes.
+When a cryptocurrency trend increases with the rise in OBV, it confirms a strong trend.

-- Volume Profile: It depicts the volume traded at each price level.
-This is useful for traders to trace the support and resistance zones at which high buying/selling activity usually gets concentrated.
+- Volume Profile: This profile depicts the volume traded at each price level.
+It helps traders trace the support and resistance zones where high buying/selling activity usually concentrates.

 How to use: Volume is heavy in an up-trend of price, reflecting heavy buying pressure; similarly, volume is heavy in a down trend of price, reflecting heavy selling pressure.
 Indicators of volume confirm the validity of trends and possible reversals.